dcdpr/did-btc1/chapters/Appendix.md

 1. Set `rootCapability.invocationTarget` to `btc1Identifier`.
 1. Return `rootCapability`.

-Below is an example of a `didUpdatePayload`.
-An invoked ZCAP-LD capability containing a `patch` defining how the DID document for **did:btc1:k1q0rnnwf657vuu8trztlczvlmphjgc6q598h79cm6sp7c4fgqh0fkc0vzd9u** SHOULD be mutated.
+Below is an example of a `btc1Update`.
+An invoked [ZCAP-LD](https://w3c-ccg.github.io/zcap-spec/) capability containing a `patch` defining how the DID document for **did:btc1:k1q0rnnwf657vuu8trztlczvlmphjgc6q598h79cm6sp7c4fgqh0fkc0vzd9u** SHOULD be mutated.